 Unlike your lovingly-crafted missive, informal communication observes no formalities, no carefully P.C. wording.
 It wilfully ignores the chain of command.
 If this was Top Gun, informal communication would be Maverick.
 And it wouldn’t even request a fly-by.

-And who can blame our guest passenger?
+However much you don't like it as a HR leader.
 We all do it.
 Gossip is a form of social bonding – and that isn’t always a bad thing.
 Social bonds mean friends (hooray!) and working with people you consider friends helps keeps you engaged in the workplace.

 But gossip is really only good for us when it’s good.
 Spreading negative rumours have the unexpected side-effect: they make you look bad, too.
 Something psychologists call ‘spontaneous trait transference’ occurs when you talk about others.